RadyukAG/Cipher-CLI-2021Q4/README.md

 ## How to use

-### You can run app with command 'npm run ciphering-cli'.
+### You can run app with command 'npm run cipher-cli'.
 After that you need to pass parameters.
 ### Cipher-CLI accept 3 options (short alias and full name):
 ### -c, --config: config for ciphers Config is a string with pattern {XY(-)}n, where:
 * X is a cipher mark: